-The Physical Disability Board of Review provides Veterans who were medically separated from their Military Service between September 11, 2001 and December 31, 2009, with the opportunity to have their disability ratings reviewed to ensure fairness, consistency and accuracy.
-More than 50 percent of the cases reviewed by PDBR have resulted in upgraded disability determinations, which means these veterans have had their medical separation changed to a disability retirement.
-Although no guarantee of this re-characterization rate can be made going forward, it is a good indicator of the degree of success applicants have had with the board up until now.
+The Physical Disability Board of Review (PDBR) provides veterans who were medically separated from the military between Sep.
+11, 2001 and Dec.
+31, 2009, with the opportunity to have their disability ratings reviewed to ensure fairness, consistency and accuracy.
+More than half of the cases reviewed by PDBR have resulted in upgraded disability determinations, which means these veterans have had their medical separation changed to a disability retirement.

-To be eligible for PDBR review, a Veteran must have been medically separated between September 11, 2001 and December 31, 2009 with a combined disability rating of 20 percent or less, and not have been found eligible for retirement.
-Former reserve members with greater than 20 years of Total Federal Military Service yet with fewer than 20 years of Active Duty and who meet the criteria listed above are also eligible to apply.
-There are roughly 75,000 eligible Veterans who are eligible to apply to the PDBR under the stated criteria.
-As of December 2010, just over 2,000 Veterans have applied.
+To be eligible for PDBR review, a veteran must have been medically separated between Sep.11, 2001 and Dec.
+31, 2009 with a combined disability rating of 20% or less, and not have been found eligible for disability retirement.
+Former reserve members with more than 20 years of total federal military service and less than 20 years of active duty and who meet the criteria listed above are also eligible to apply.

 Visit the Physical Disability Board of Review website to learn how to apply, and access the application form (DD 294).

 Be aware and get what you are entitled to.
 Keep up with all the legal benefits available to you as a service member, veteran or spouse and get updates delivered straight to your inbox by subscribing to Military.com.